 - Coconut oil to spread on baking sheet

 - Spread a small amount of coconut oil on a baking sheet to prevent wings from sticking to the tray

 - Place wings on the oiled tray and sprinkle with garlic salt.
 You want a nice even spread on the wings.
 (One side is fine.)

 - Bake the buffalo wings at 250°F for 45 minutes.
 This is the first half of the baking process.
 Why?
 It helps dry out the wings and melts away extra fat and connective tissue.
 Very important!
 (Note: The wings are not done after this step—do not eat yet!)

 - Turn the heat up 425°F and bake for another 45 minutes.

 - While the wings are baking, put hot sauce in a small saucepan along with 2 tablespoons of grass-fed butter.
 Heat on very low heat to simply warm sauce and melt butter.

-- When the wings are done, remove the wings from the oven and let sit out at room temperature for 5 additional minutes.
-Important!
+- When the wings are finished, remove from oven and let sit out at room temperature for 5 additional minutes.
+Again—important!